fewark/1724_web/Proposal/proposal.md

 ### **Objective:**

-  The goal of this project is to build a real-time chatroom web application using modern web technologies.
-The system will enable users to engage in live conversations, store messages in a database, and support file sharing.
-Additionally, users can tag Ollama AI models in the chat to receive AI-generated responses.
-While ensuring a fully functional, scalable, and maintainable application, this project will also meet the requirements of the course by covering frontend, backend, database management, file storage, real-time communication, and AI integration.
+  The goal of this project is to develop a real-time chatroom web application that enhances user communication through intelligent AI-driven interactions, real-time messaging, and seamless file sharing.
+By integrating AI capabilities, this system will improve engagement and accessibility for users from a varity of backgrounds.
+This project also aims to provide a scalable and maintainable solution that aligns with modern web development practices.

 ### **Key Features:**